 This nerve compression can cause sharp, shooting pain that travels down your arms or legs—a classic sign of sciatica pain if it affects your lower back.
 You might also experience numbness, tingling, or weakness in your limbs.
 For example, you could find it harder to grip objects or notice that your leg feels weak when you walk.
 These neurological symptoms are a clear sign that the condition is affecting more than just your joints.

-How DJD Affects Your Daily Life
+How Can DJD Impact Your Day-to-Day?

 Living with chronic pain and stiffness can gradually change the way you live.
 Simple, everyday tasks that you once took for granted—like carrying groceries, playing with your kids, or sitting through a movie—can become major challenges.
 The pain might make it difficult to concentrate at work or get a restful night’s sleep, leading to fatigue and irritability.
 You may find yourself turning down social invitations or giving up hobbies you once enjoyed because you’re worried about triggering a flare-up.